 Already know which ticket to buy?
 Jump to what to know before you buy.

-Several decisions are necessary to make before buying Disneyland tickets, especially if it’s your first time to the parks.
+Several decisions are necessary to make before buying Disneyland tickets, especially if it’s your first time in the parks.

 1. Can you be flexible with dates?